intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ## Session II: Present (identified problems & requirements) {#present}

 The second day of the workshop concentrated on challenges and emerging requirements for future network management operations.
 The presentation emphasized the importance of validation, observability, automation, and the need for agile, incremental development of both network models and management protocols.
-A compilation of new requirements is being maintained in {{I-D.boucadair-nmop-rfc3535-20years-later}}.
+A compilation of new requirements from operators was presented; they are being maintained in {{I-D.ietf-nmop-rfc3535-20years-later}}.
 The final presentation of the day provided a summary of the survey results and operator feedback gathered from outreach events.

 ### Operator Feedback